polesapart/timekpr-next/README.md

 If everything is working fine for you, set the level to 1, otherwise leave it at default value.
 Be assured that log files doesn't contain anything sensitive except usernames.

+Log level changes are effective immediately.

-Please note that log files are handled by ```logrotate``` and are compressed, so I wouldn't worry about space usage at all.
+**Please note** that log files are handled by ```logrotate``` and are compressed, so I wouldn't worry about space usage on a standard computer.

 </br>